 An Employee who is a Single Parent

-An Employee whose Child is Sick with a Malignant Disease or requires Dialysis
+An Employee whose Child is Sick with a Malignant Disease (cancer) or requires Dialysis

-- An employee whose child is not yet 18 years of age, and has worked at least one year by his/her current employer, is eligible for up to 90 days of absence within a year for a child with a malignant disease, on account of sick days or vacation days (whichever the employee chooses) that he/she is eligible for.
+- An employee who has worked at least one year by his/her current employer, is eligible for up to 90 days of absence within a year to care for a child with a malignant disease (Cancer Patients) or who requires dialysis, on account of sick days or vacation days (whichever the employee chooses) that he/she is eligible for.

-- The employee is eligible for up to 110 days of absence a year for a child with a malignant disease, in either of the following cases:
+- The employee is eligible for up to 110 days of absence a year for a child with a malignant disease or a disease requiring dialysis, in either of the following cases:

-- the spouse of the employee has not been absent from employment because of caring for the child
+- the spouse of the employee has not been absent from their workplace because they were caring for the child

 - the employee is a single parent